André Carrillo

-André Martín Carrillo Díaz (born 14 June 1991) is a Peruvian professional footballer who plays for Saudi Arabian club Al Hilal and the Peru national team as a winger or second striker.
+André Martín Carrillo Díaz (born 14 June 1991) is a Peruvian professional footballer who plays as an attacking midfielder for Campeonato Brasileiro Série A club Corinthians and the Peru national team.
+He is nicknamed La Culebra (The Snake).

 Carrillo began his senior career in 2009 with Alianza Lima.
 Two years later, he moved to Sporting CP in Portugal and debuted for his country.
 In 2016, he joined crosstown rivals Benfica and went on winning the league, cup and super cup in his first season.
-He was then loaned out for two consecutive seasons, the first to English club Watford in the Premier League, and the second to Al-Hilal SFC in the Saudi Professional League.
+He was then loaned out for two consecutive seasons, the first to English club Watford in the Premier League, and the second to Al-Hilal in the Saudi Pro League, joined the latter club permanently in mid-2019.
+With Al-Hilal, he won 3 league titles, two King Cups, two Saudi Super Cups, and two AFC Champions League titles.
+In mid-2023, he joined Al-Qadsiah, achieving a promotion to the top tier at the end of the season.
+In the mid-2024, following his departure from Al-Qadsiah, he signed for Brazilian side, Corinthians.

-At international level, Carrillo has earned 90 caps for Peru since making his debut in 2011, and has represented his nation at four editions of the Copa América (finishing third in 2011 and 2015, and second in 2019) and the 2018 FIFA World Cup.
+At international level, Carrillo has earned over 100 caps for Peru since making his debut in 2011, and has represented his nation at five editions of the Copa América (finishing third in 2011 and 2015, and second in 2019) and the 2018 FIFA World Cup.